 How important is productivity at your business?
 I’m going to take an educated guess and say that it’s very important.
 How did I know?
 Simple, measuring productivity and trying to figure out how to squeeze every last drop out of it, is the world we live in today.
 Everyone and every business is obsessed with productivity.

-Technology, specifically Wi-Fi, has become key component in the quest to maximize productivity.
+Technology, specifically secure WiFi, has become a key component in the quest to maximize productivity.

 - Point of Sale (PoS systems)

 - Location services

 - Big-Data analytics

 - Inventory Management Systems

 - Communications (Skype, Email, Phone)

 - Streaming Video (YouTube, Netflix)

 - And of course, the ever-growing Internet of Things